MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the bottom of the page, select **Actions**.
 Note the available options that include export options (the export options cannot be selected from within the lab platform provided by the authorized lab hoster, but are available in a production environment and are considered part of the standard workflow).
 Select **Close**.

-1. Sign out and close all the open browser tabs.
+1. Sign out and close all open browser windows.

 ### Review